 The external cause (EX) describes the precipitating event or accident leading to a procedural complication, injury or poisoning.
-External causes are coded using the current edition of the ICD-10-AM at the separation date.
 The external cause codes are listed in the range U50-U73 and V00-Y98 and are generally represented by three groups of codes sequenced in the following order (as required), External cause (V00-Y89), Place of occurrence (Y92), and Activity (U50-U73).